U.S. Senate strikes bipartisan agreement on $10 billion in COVID-19 funding - NewsBreak

 “Importantly, this bill is comprised of dollar-for-dollar offsets and will not cost the American people a single additional dollar,” he said in a statement.

-Romney didn’t rule out continuing to talk with Democrats on international vaccine aid, saying he is “willing to explore a fiscally-responsible solution to support global efforts in the weeks ahead.”
+Romney didn’t rule out continuing to talk with Democrats about international vaccine aid, saying he is “willing to explore a fiscally-responsible solution to support global efforts in the weeks ahead.”

 White House press secretary Jen Psaki released a statement shortly after the deal calling on Congress to “promptly” pass the legislation.